 The company is a private company limited by guarantee, registered in England and Wales.
 The address of the registered office is 2 Pancras Square, London, NIC 4AG.

 2. Statement of compliance

-These financial statements have been prepared in compliance with the provisions of FRS 102 Section 1A, 'The Financial Reporting Standard applicable in the UK and the Republic of Ireland'.
+These financial statements have been prepared in compliance with Section 1A of FRS 102, 'The Financial Reporting Standard applicable in the UK and the Republic of Ireland'.

 3. Accounting policies

 Basis of preparation